TTLabs/EvaporateJS/README.md

   callback `nameChanged` will be invoked with the previous object name at the earliest moment.
 This indicates that requested object name was not used.
 - Pause, Resume, Cancel now can act on all in-progress file uploads
 - Pluggable signing methods with `customAuthMethod`.
-AWS Lambda functions must be implemente through this option.
+AWS Lambda functions must be implemented through this option.
 - Signing methods can respond to 401 and 403 response statuses and not trigger the automatic retry feature.
 - The `progress()` and `complete()` callbacks now provide upload stats like transfer rate and time remaining.
 - Reduced memory footprint when calculating MD5 digests.

+To migrate to v2.0, [follow these instructions](https://github.com/bikeath1337/EvaporateJS/tree/promises#migrating-from-v1x-to-v20).

 #### Browser Compatibility
 Any browser that supports the JavaScript [File API](https://developer.mozilla.org/en-US/docs/Web/API/File)